Khazʽal Ibn Jabir: Final Verdict in the Trial of the Perpetrators of Sheikh Khazal’s Murder

 Ultimately, the court issued its verdict against those responsible for the political assassinations during Reza Khan's era:

 Abbas Bakhtiari (known as "Six-Fingered") was sentenced to ten years of hard labor for his involvement in the premeditated murder of Sheikh Khazal and Nosrat al-Dowleh Firouz.

 Hossein Qoli Farshchi Tabrizi was sentenced to ten years of hard labor for his participation in the premeditated murder of Sheikh Khazal and Nosrat al-Dowleh Firouz.

 Abdollah Meqdadi was sentenced to six years of hard labor for his involvement and complicity in the premeditated murder of Sheikh Khazal and Nosrat al-Dowleh Firouz.

 Ali Asghar Aghilipoor was sentenced to three years of hard labor for aiding and abetting in the premeditated murder of Sheikh Khazal and Nosrat al-Dowleh Firouz.

-Rokn al-Din Mokhtari, one of the individuala involved in the murder of Sheikh Khazal, Emir of Arabistan — sentenced to ten years of hard labor imprisonment.
+Rokn al-Din Mokhtari, one of the individuals involved in the murder of Sheikh Khazal, Emir of Arabistan — sentenced to ten years of hard labor imprisonment.

 Rokn al-Din Mokhtari, the last chief of Reza Shah's police force (1935–1941), and the main agent and perpetrator behind the political assassinations and numerous other unlawful acts, was sentenced to eight years of hard labor.
 Finally, Rokn al-Din Mokhtari was granted a royal pardon and released in April 1948 (Farvardin 1327).
 Mohammad Reza Pahlavi rewarded him with one million rials for his services to the Pahlavi dynasty.
 In 1956 (1335), Mokhtari was appointed as a member of the board of directors of the Society for the Promotion and Advancement of Music.